jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 200px; position: absolute; top: 410px; left: 160px;">Limitations</h1>

 !SLIDE
-.notes However, if you are using a service like Heroku to supply the database, you may not be able to use multiple accounts.
+.notes However, if you are using a service like Heroku to supply the database, you may not be able to use multiple database accounts.

 <img src="../../file/heroku.svg" width="900" heigth="300" style="margin-top: 250px" />